mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

     - **Official** — 100% of the language’s translations are verified both by a Mattermost functionality expert and by an expert speaker of the target language.
 Officially supported languages have at least one official reviewer who updates all of the strings that have changed in the English source text, and they have successfully kept all of the translated strings updated since the last release cycle.
 The language has been in use for at least three full release cycles.

-2. Each language in whole is assigned one quality level, and with each release cycle, it can be upgraded or downgraded if necessary.

     - **Beta** — At least 90% of the language’s translations are verified by at least one Mattermost functionality expert who is fluent in the target language.
 If a language is at risk for ongoing maintenance, Mattermost can raise the threshold closer to 100%.
 Up to 10% of the translations may not be synchronized with the latest English source text.